-It is also a time of year when criminals are more active.
-Thieves are opportunists, and they take advantage of the hectic nature of the holiday season.
-Whether it is a car door left unlocked due to hurrying from one place to another, a present or purse left on the seat of a car, or an unoccupied home due to travelling to see loved ones, thieves are looking for opportunities to steal.
+In addition to being a time of year for pool parties, cookouts, and vacations, this is also a time of year when criminals are more active.
+Thieves are opportunists, and they take advantage of the hectic nature of the summer.
+Whether it is a car door left unlocked due to hurrying from one place to another, a laptop bag or purse left on the seat of a car, or an unoccupied home due to travel, thieves are looking for opportunities to steal.

 Steps we can take to minimize criminal activity in our neighborhood are as follows: